Restarting Normal Activities

 |Venue Risk Assessments and Requirements||Venues used by our Groups, their Risk Assessments and Covid conditions of use.|

 |Road Map to Restarting Normal Activities||Our planned step by step approach to restarting our Activity Groups.|

-The earliest we will be able to use the Drill Hall is in the New Year and social distancing will significantly reduce numbers to less than 40.
-We will then be looking at having a ‘live’ meeting with a smaller number of members present that is ‘Zoomed’ out to other members on the internet.
+Monthly Meetings.
+At the moment our best guess is that the earliest we will be able to use the Drill Hall is after Easter 2021 and if the current social distancing rules are still applicable then numbers will be limited to less than 40.
+We may then be looking at having a ‘live’ meeting with a smaller number of members present that is ‘Zoomed’ out to other members on the internet.

 Tuesday Live.
 Our twice monthly sessions on Zoom will therefore continue until Easter 2021 at least.

 However, the situation is so unpredictable that all of this may change.